 Make everything (including people!) look better

-The Overlay blend mode is a great place to start when you want to make your image look better and unique without using a specific photo effect.
+The Graphic blend mode is a great place to start when you want to make your image look better and unique without using a specific photo effect.

 Instead of clicking Edit on the homepage and opening your photo, click Design and create a blank canvas that matches the size of your photo.
-Then go to the Overlays tab and use the Add your own option to import your photo as an overlay.
+Then go to the Graphics tab and use the Add your own option to import your photo as a graphic.
 Be sure to do this twice with the same image and don’t move it at any time in the process.

-After you’ve added your image the second time, change the blend mode to Overlay.
+After you’ve added your image the second time, change the blend mode to Graphic.
 Play around with the Fade slider until you get a look you like.

 The possibilities are endless